Tiwarishashwat/Java-Plus-DSA-Placement-Course/Lecture-037 - Maths for DSA - 2/notes/MathsForDSA-2.md

     }
 ```

-- Every divisor of a number n comes in a pair (i, n/i) — and one of the numbers in each pair is always ≤ √n
+- Every divisor of a number n comes in a pair (i, n/i) — and one of the numbers in each pair is always ≤ √n.
 - If you check all numbers i from 1 to n, the naive way takes O(n) time.
 - But if i divides n, then n/i is also a divisor.
 So instead of going till n, we only go till √n, and for each valid i, we print both i and n/i.